If you don’t find what you're looking for on this page, please contact us.

 Learn more about managing your profile for maximum security.

 At World Pulse we are dedicated to creating a community that is governed by integrity, authenticity and respect for all voices.
 Please click here to view our Terms of Service.

 World Pulse was founded by Jensine Larsen when she was a young freelance journalist traveling the world and hearing some of the most important stories rarely mentioned in mass media.
 She knew it was her calling to create a global media source where women could be the messengers of their own stories.
 In 2003, Jensine launched World Pulse as a nonprofit media organization in order to launch a bold and beautiful new magazine, one that would cut to the heart of global problems through the eyes of women and highlight solutions already underway.The premiere issue of World Pulse Magazine debuted in 2004.
 Thousands of individuals and grassroots organizations took notice.
 Newsstand sales were double the average for new publications and the magazine was nominated for "Best International Coverage" and "Best New Title" of 2004 and 2005 by the Independent Press Awards.In 2007, our eyes turned to the future of communications technology, and we began to pioneer the development of our online community to complement the print magazine.
 This allowed our readers to directly connect with the women in the published stories, and allowed more women to share their stories.
-Today, the World Pulse Online Community is an inviting, authentic, and supportive social platform that any woman worldwide may use to speak out on issues that are important to her.While the final issue of the print magazine was released in 2011, our editorial desk still publishes the best of community content to Voices Rising, and amplifies those voices out into the world!
+Today, the World Pulse Online Community is an inviting, authentic, and supportive social platform that any woman worldwide may use to speak out on issues that are important to her.While the final issue of the print magazine was released in 2011, our editorial desk still publishes the best of community content through Story Awards.

 Do you have questions or ideas about new ways to network and share information on World Pulse?
 Contact us!

 At this moment there is not a way for you to personally change your username on World Pulse.
 To change your username, contact us with your current and desired new username and we will change it for you.